MaterializeInc/terraform-provider-materialize/docs/resources/source_table_kafka.md

 - `name` (String) The identifier for the source table.
 - `source` (Block List, Min: 1, Max: 1) The source this table is created from. (see [below for nested schema](#nestedblock--source))
-- `topic` (String) The name of the Kafka topic in the Kafka cluster.

 ### Optional